aaronland/go-wunderkammer/README.md

 #### Content aware resizing

 Content aware resizing (seam carving) is done using the [esimov/caire](https://github.com/esimov/caire) package.
-It is not fast (it's doing a lot of work).
+It is not fast and will make your computer's fan go `WHIIIIIIIRRRRRRRRRRRRR` (it's doing a lot of work).

 ### wunderkammer-db